PurdueAF/purdue-af/docs/source/doc-dask-gateway.rst

     client = cluster.get_client()

 However, this implies that ``cluster`` refers to an already existing object.
-This is true if the cluster was created in the same Notebook / Python script, but in most cases we recommend that the cluster is kept separate from the clients.
+This is true if the cluster was created in the same notebook, but in most cases we recommend that the cluster is kept separate from the clients.

 Below are the different ways to connect a client to a cluster created elsewhere: